Frequently Asked Questions

-Yes, through LeadershipAdvantage modules, both business and engineering students learn how to effectively collaborate with teammates who come from a variety of backgrounds with a variety of skills and experience.
-Modules such as “Communication Styles”, “Driving System Change” and the Emotional Intelligence assessment enhance students understanding of their own styles and the style of others and how to work most effectively with them.
+Through the LeadershipAdvantage modules, both business and engineering students learn how to effectively collaborate with teammates who come from a variety of backgrounds with a variety of skills and experience.
+Modules such as Presentation Training, Fundamental State of Leadership, Team Dynamics and Leading Under Pressure enhance students understanding of their own styles and the style of others and how to work most effectively with them.

 What kind of industries and positions do Tauber engineers work in after graduation?

 Depending upon their interests, Tauber engineers take jobs with a variety of companies - traditional operations/manufacturing companies, consulting companies and service industries.
 Some of the positions they accept include Regional Sourcing Manager, Continuous Improvement Manager, Inventory Planner, Consultant, Operations Analyst, and Supplier Development Engineer.